10 Must-Have Features to be a Modern SIEM

 3. Predictable pricing for log ingestion

 Most legacy SIEMs come with volume-based pricing – but can’t tell you how much you’re going to be paying in a year of stored data.
 Or impact of new sources, yadda yadda.
 Outcomes navigator, performance, license consumption.
 Transparency.

 For example, replacing your firewall with an updated model might increase logging tenfold.
 With consumption-based pricing, your SIEM license fees automatically increase.
 But with a flat-rate pricing model, you can ingest data from all sources (instead of cherry-picking) and remain within your budget.

 4. Enrichment of user and asset context

 Look for a high level of enrichment that yields useful results from all the data you’re collecting.
 Advances in data science provide many insights that previously had to be correlated by experienced analysts, such as:

 - Dynamic peer grouping

-- Associating IP addresses with users, machines, and timelines
+- Associating IP addresses with user credentials, devices, and timelines

 - Tracking asset ownership